-So let’s say you’re an entrepreneur, influencer or work for yourself like real estate agent, one way to look at your personal brand is what is the underlying factor that makes someone ultimately trust you enough to work with you or buy whatever you’re selling.
-In other words what is going to make someone choose to work with you over someone else or buy your products over someone else?
+So let’s say you’re an entrepreneur, an influencer, or work for yourself (i.e you are a real estate agent).
+One way to look at your personal brand is by figuring out the underlying factor that makes someone ultimately trust you enough to work with you— or buy whatever you’re selling?
+In other words, what is going to make someone choose to work with you or buy your products over someone else?

 You can also check out my latest YouTube video:

 Things have changed rapidly in the last couple of years.
 When it comes to marketing your brand, nothing seems to be off-limits.